emiliodicaprio/xhptdc8_babel/ug_example/README.md

 > If, however, you require a pure C version, instructions on how to compile `xhptdc8_user_guide_example.c` are provided below.

 - The project is a `Console` App.
-- The project is build using `CMake`.
+- The project is built using `CMake`.
 - If you don't have `CMake` installed, refer to [Installing CMake](https://cmake.org/install/) for instructions.
 You can check if `CMake` is installed by running `cmake --version`.
 - On **Windows**, you can build the project using either `CMake` directly, or using Visual Studio 2019 (or later), see [Build Using `CMake`](#build-using-cmake) or [Build Using Visual Studio](#build-using-visual-studio), respectively.
 - On **Linux**, you can build the project using `CMake`, see [Build Using `CMake`](#build-using-cmake).